 Adam Buxton

-Adam Offord Buxton (born 7 June 1969) is an English actor, comedian, podcaster and writer.
+Adam Offord Buxton (born 7 June 1969) is an English actor, comedian and podcaster.
 With the filmmaker Joe Cornish, he is part of the comedy duo Adam and Joe.
 They presented the Channel 4 television series The Adam and Joe Show (1996–2001) and the BBC Radio 6 Music series Adam and Joe (2007–2009, 2011).

+Since 2015, Buxton has produced The Adam Buxton Podcast, in which he interviews comedians, authors, musicians and celebrities.
+He has appeared on panel shows including Would I Lie To You?, Never Mind the Buzzcocks, and 8 Out of 10 Cats Does Countdown.
 Buxton has produced music videos, including several collaborations with the band Radiohead.
-Since 2015 he has produced The Adam Buxton Podcast, in which he interviews comedians, authors, musicians and celebrities.
-He has appeared on panel shows including Would I Lie To You?, Never Mind the Buzzcocks, and 8 Out of 10 Cats Does Countdown.
+He published a memoir, Ramblebook, in 2020, followed by I Love You, Byeee in 2025.

 Buxton was educated at Windlesham House School in Pulborough, West Sussex, then Westminster School, London.
 At Westminster, he befriended his future comedy partner Joe Cornish and the future documentarian Louis Theroux.
 He attended the University of Warwick for two terms before dropping out to study sculpture at Cheltenham College of Art.